-Students should eat a healthy and filling breakfast to have enough energy to make it through the morning block
+Students should eat a healthy and filling meal to make it through the entire day.

 Bring your own snack for later if you tend to get hungry.

-Bring a thermos of water or sports drink to keep yourself hydrated.
+Bring a large thermos of water or sports drink to keep yourself hydrated.

 Students should dress appropriately for the weather.
 Athletic Shorts/T-Shirts or similar athletic attire are suggested for camp.

 Bring a sweatshirt or light jacket for the evening sessions.
 Once the sun goes down, it can cool off quickly.